 - At the beginning of each site visit cycle, the Accreditation staff will conduct a 'Refresher' to inform the site visitors of any recent developments relative to accreditation or COAMFTE policies and procedures.
 All site visitors participating in site visits during the cycle must attend a Refresher. - Prior to each site visit, the Site Visit Team will discuss their review of the program's materials and identify any additional documents that the program will need to provide prior to or at the time of the site visit. - The chair of the accreditation Site Visit Team will convene an organizational conference with the accreditation Site Visit Team on the eve of the team's arrival to the program.
 The purpose of the meeting is to review pertinent materials and plan the team's work and division of labor.
-All team members must review all of the program materials thoroughly prior to arrival. - During the site visit, the site visitors will: - review the physical facilities; - o discuss the academic and clinical program with the staff; - confer with the institution's administrators on attitudes toward, and plans for, the program; - o conduct meetings with students and graduates of the program; - o review materials and records of the clinical program; - review records of current students' academic and clinical experience, including educational achievement and progress in meeting degree or certificate requirements; - review formal student complaints and grievances; - review records of recent graduates to determine their educational achievement and completion of all degree or certificate requirements; - review public documents related to the program's representations, including disclosure of admission policies, academic offerings, graduation rates and requirements, and student achievement; and gather information relative to deficiencies noted by the COAMFTE regarding the Self-Study.
+All team members must review all of the program materials thoroughly prior to arrival. - During the site visit, the site visitors will: - review the physical facilities; - o discuss the academic and clinical program with the staff; - o confer with the institution's administrators on attitudes toward, and plans for, the program; - o conduct meetings with students and graduates of the program;

+- review materials and records of the clinical program; - o review records of current students' academic and clinical experience, including educational achievement and progress in meeting degree or certificate requirements; - review formal student complaints and grievances; - review records of recent graduates to determine their educational achievement and completion of all degree or certificate requirements; - review public documents related to the program's representations, including disclosure of admission policies, academic offerings, graduation rates and requirements, and student achievement; and gather information relative to deficiencies noted by the COAMFTE regarding the Self-Study. - Site visitors are expected to maintain the strictest confidentiality regarding all aspects of the site visit (see Confidentiality and Disclosure).